-The bustling Chinatown neighborhood is located in Lower Manhattan, and it’s the largest Chinatown in the United States.
+The bustling Chinatown neighborhood is located in Lower Manhattan, North of the Financial District, and it’s the largest Chinatown in the United States.
 Immigrants from China started moving into the area as early as the mid-1800s.
 In the 1900s, a new influx of immigrants from Hong Kong and the Fujian Province of China moved in, firmly establishing the neighborhood’s identity.
 Today, Chinatown is a vibrant, diverse neighborhood full of busy streets with shops selling items imported from China and restaurants that serve some of the freshest and most authentic cuisine around.

 Chinatown Real Estate